 - Vitrification is a newer, quick freeze technology.

 Regardless of the cryopreservation method used, the eggs are stored in test tubes and surrounded by liquid nitrogen to keep them frozen until ready for use.

-What is egg freezing?
+What are the caveats of egg freezing?

-Who is a candidate for egg freezing?
+Who is a good candidate for egg freezing?

 - Women who are able to undertake hormone therapy to boost egg production